stereobooster/stereobooster.com/content/posts/traditions-standards-and-programmers/index.md

 ### Devil in the details

 Programmers can improve standards, but can as well make it worse.
-We need to ba aware of [falsehood believes](https://github.com/kdeldycke/awesome-falsehood) and biases.
+We need to be aware of [falsehood believes](https://github.com/kdeldycke/awesome-falsehood) and biases.
 Standards should be created by diverse groups.